RELIABLE & CONFIDENT

 Owner/Operator

-Roy was a high school freshman when the company was started by his father.
-Roy began working at CAWC as a laborer during summer vacations.
-After graduating from San Jose State with in 1980 with a BS Degree in Business he joined CAWC as an estimator, learning more of the trade, along with attending seminars and meetings with manufacturers.
-In the early 90’s, Roy began overseeing the daily operations and received his General Contractor's License.
-With over 40 years of experience, Roy takes pride in offering clients his experience, personal attention, and availability to solve their waterproofing problems — his knowledge and dedication are widely respected.
+Roy was in high school when the company was started by his father, and began as a laborer during summer vacations.
+After graduating from San Jose State in 1980 with a Business Degree, Roy became an estimator, learning the trade, along with attending seminars and meetings with manufacturers.
+In time, he began overseeing daily operations and received his General Contractor's License.
+Now, with over 40 years experience, Roy takes pride in offering clients his expertise and personal attention to solve structural problems.
+His knowledge and dedication are widely respected.

 SHARON MAYER